tensei-engine/runtime/CONTRIBUTING.md

 ## License

-By contributing to the Tensei Engine project, you agree that your contributions will be licensed under the project's [MIT License](https://github.com/tensei-engine/.github/blob/main/LICENSE).
+By contributing to the Tensei Engine Runtime project, you agree that your contributions will be licensed under the project's [Apache License 2.0](./LICENSE).

-We appreciate your help in improving the Tensei Engine project and making it a welcoming and productive environment for all contributors.
+We appreciate your help in improving the Tensei Engine Runtime project and making it a welcoming and productive environment for all contributors.

 Thank you for your contributions!